Red Sands Shore: Family Vacation Ideas

 Here's just a small sample of the many things to see and do in the Red Sands Region.
 For a full list of activities, click here.

-Further down the road, you’ll come across the stunning village Victoria-by-the-Sea -- home to a number of artisan shops, a chocolatier, a couple of fantastic restaurants, and the Victoria Playhouse.
+Further down the road, you’ll come across the stunning village Victoria-by-the-Sea -- home to a number of artisan shops, a chocolatier, and a couple of fantastic restaurants. .
 This is a great little spot to grab an ice cream cone and let the little ones splash around in the water at the beach by the harbour.

 If you’ve got someone who just likes to explore with you beachcombing is always a lot of fun.
 Tide pools are plentiful, and you’ll find an abundance of small sea life – star fish, crabs, hermit crabs, and sand dollars galore along the shore at Chelton Beach Provincial Park!
 If they’d rather be tromping through the woods, Bonshaw and Strathgartney provincial parks offer an expanse of nature trails to explore!